What Is a Seed? Simple Science for Preschoolers

 - 4 min read

 A lot of kids’ curiosity revolves around birth and growth.
 This is where everyday nature can do the explaining for you.
 Demonstrating and explaining through seeds is an easy way to show them how something tiny can turn into something alive.
+You don’t need a garden or fancy tools—just a few simple materials and a little patience.
+Sprouting for preschoolers helps them grow their own seeds and watch the first signs of life unfold right before their eyes.

 What Is a Seed?
 (Basic Science for Preschoolers)